CoherentLabs/GameUIComponents/README.md

 This will build all components.
 After that run:

-    npm run start:demo
+    npm run build:demo

-This will serve the files on http://localhost:8080.
-Load that url in the Gameface player or in Chrome and preview the components.
-You can change the port in the webpack.config.js file.
+This will build all the demos for all the components.
+Then you can navigate to the demo folder of any component and run the html file either in Gameface or Chrome.

 # Samples